15 Hidden Gems in Egypt You Must Visit in 2026

 10- Tuna El-Gabal, El-Minya

 The burial sites and remnants of the old structure comprise Tuna El-Gebel in El-Minya.
 Visitors can walk through long catacombs.
-The place holds mummies of sacred animals.
+The place holds the mummies of sacred animals.
 It is mysterious here.
 Greek and Roman influences can be seen in the architecture.
 One famous tomb is the Isadora Tomb, where one can see fine art.
 Tuna El-Gebel gives you a chance to study history in peace.

 11- Bani Hassan Tombs